NTNU-IHB/PythonFMU/README.md

 ### Note

 PythonFMU does not bundle Python, which makes it a tool coupling solution.
 This means that you can not expect the generated FMU to work on a different system (The system would need a compatible Python version and libraries).
-But to ease its usage the wrapper is compile using the limited Python API.
-So the provided binary libraries for Linux and Windows 64-bits should be compatible with any Python 3 environment.
+But to ease its usage the wrapper uses the limited Python API, making the pre-built binaries for Linux and Windows 64-bits compatible with any Python 3 environment.
 If you need to compile the wrapper for a specific configuration, you will need CMake and a C++ compiler.
 The commands for building the wrapper on Linux and on Windows can be seen in the [GitHub workflow](./.github/workflows/main.yml).

-PythonFMU does not automatically resolve 3rd party dependencies either.
+PythonFMU does not automatically resolve 3rd party dependencies.
 If your code includes e.g. `numpy`, the target system also needs to have `numpy` installed.

 ***